 A selection committee will choose winning recipients based on the strength of the proposals, considering especially the goals of the award program outlined above.
 The amount of money awarded to each program is at the discretion of the selection committee, but shall depend on such factors as the distance needed to travel to the annual conference site, the number of students involved, the number of Award applicants, and the funds available to the Award program.
 The total Award amount per institution is limited to $2500 with a maximum of $500 per student.
 We encourage, but do not require, that Ambassadors apply for matching funds from their institutions.

 During the conference, Award recipients are encouraged to use social media to communicate with a broader audience about their experiences as a participant in the conference.
 Following conference attendance, Award recipients are expected to act as "ambassadors" for the VAF, working to promote the study, documentation, and preservation of ordinary buildings and landscapes.
 Each group of Ambassadors must also submit a written summary of its experiences to the fellowship chair.
 The summary, as well as a group photograph, will be published in the Vernacular Architecture Forum’s newsletter.
-For 2017, the ambassadors from the University of Virginia and University of Oregon shared their essays in the Summer Issue of the VAN.
-Schools awarded an Ambassadors Award in 2011 or thereafter will not be eligible for an award the following academic year.
+Institutions may not receive Ambassadors Awards in consecutive years.

 To apply, please submit a two to three page proposal that helps us learn more about your program or department, its relationship to vernacular architecture, and your reasons for wishing to bring students to the next VAF conference.
 The proposal may be submitted by the faculty sponsor or by a student or students.
 If the applicant is submitted by a student(s), it must be accompanied by a letter of support from the faculty sponsor.